Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

 ---
-title: "Configure exposures automatically"
-sidebar_label: "Configure exposures automatically"
+title: "Set up automatic downstream exposures"
+sidebar_label: "Set up automatic exposures"
-description: "Configure and visualize exposures automatically by auto-generating them from Tableau dashboards, helping you understand how models are used in downstream tools for a richer lineage."
+description: "Set up and visualize exposures automatically by auto-generating them from Tableau dashboards, helping you understand how models are used in downstream tools for a richer lineage."
 image: /img/docs/cloud-integrations/auto-exposures/explorer-lineage2.jpg
 ---

-# Configure exposures automatically <Lifecycle status="enterprise" />
+# Set up and visualize automatic exposures<Lifecycle status="enterprise" />

 <IntroText>
-Configure and automatically populate downstream exposures for supported BI tool integrations, like Tableau.
+Set up and automatically populate downstream exposures for supported BI tool integrations, like Tableau.
 Visualize and orchestrate them through <a href="https://docs.getdbt.com/docs/collaborate/explore-projects">dbt Explorer</a> and the [dbt Cloud job scheduler](/docs/deploy/job-scheduler) for a richer experience.

 </IntroText>

 As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
-In dbt Cloud, you can configure downstream exposures in two ways:
-- Manually &mdash; Declared [explicitly](/docs/build/exposures#declaring-an-exposure) in your project’s YAML files.
-- Automatic &mdash;  dbt Cloud [creates and visualizes downstream exposures](/docs/cloud-integrations/downstream-exposures) automatically for supported integrations, removing the need for manual YAML definitions.
-These downstream exposures are stored in dbt’s metadata system, appear in [dbt Explorer](/docs/collaborate/explore-projects), and behave like manual exposures.
-However, they don’t exist in YAML files.

-By leveraging downstream [exposures](/docs/build/exposures) automatically, you can:
+By leveraging automatic downstream [exposures](/docs/build/exposures), you can:

 - Gain a better understanding of how models are used in downstream analytics, improving governance and decision-making.
 - Reduce incidents and optimize workflows by linking upstream models to downstream dependencies.
 - Automate exposure tracking for supported BI tools, ensuring lineage is always up to date.
 - [Orchestrate exposures](/docs/cloud-integrations/orchestrate-exposures) to refresh the underlying data sources during scheduled dbt jobs, improving timeliness and reducing costs.
 Orchestrating exposures is a way to ensure that your BI tools are updated regularly using the [dbt Cloud job scheduler](/docs/deploy/job-scheduler).
 See the [previous page](/docs/cloud-integrations/downstream-exposures) for more info.

+In dbt Cloud, you can configure downstream exposures in two ways:
+- Manually &mdash; Declared [explicitly](/docs/build/exposures#declaring-an-exposure) in your project’s YAML files.
+- Automatic &mdash;  dbt Cloud [creates and visualizes downstream exposures](/docs/cloud-integrations/downstream-exposures) automatically for supported integrations, removing the need for manual YAML definitions.
+These downstream exposures are stored in dbt’s metadata system, appear in [dbt Explorer](/docs/collaborate/explore-projects), and behave like manual exposures.
+However, they don’t exist in YAML files.

 :::info Tableau Server
 If you're using Tableau Server, you need to add the [dbt Cloud IP addresses for your region](/docs/cloud/about-cloud/access-regions-ip-addresses) to your allowlist.